Rana Sanas Production Orders Cant Be Issued For Being Involved In Narcotics Case: Firdous - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Dec, 2019 ) :Special Assistant to the Prime Minister for Information and Broadcasting Dr Firdous Ashiq Awan Tuesday said production orders of Rana Sanaullah to attend the National Assembly session could not be issued as he was behind the bars in a narcotics case.

-There was sold evidence against Rana Sana that he was involved in drugs trade and the same would be proved in the court, she said while talking to a private news channel.
+There was solid evidence against Rana Sana that he was involved in drugs trade and the same would be proved in the court, she said while talking to a private news channel.

 Dr Firdous said the cases against former prime minister Shahid Khaqan Abbasi were not registered by the Pakistan Tehreek-e-Insaf government.
 The cases were initiated by the National Accountability Bureau (NAB) and he should better provide evidence of his 'innocence', if any, to the anti-corruption watchdog instead of blaming the government, she added.